801 West 190th St. • New York, NY 10040

 - The absence of any new onset of COVID-19 among staff or residents as reported to the Department on the daily HERDS and staff testing surveys and as reported weekly to the NHSN for a period of no less than fourteen (14) days.

 - Adherence to written screening protocols for all staff during each shift, each resident daily, and all persons entering the facility or grounds of the facility, including visitors.
 Visitors must present a verified negative COVID test result within the last seven days prior to the visit.
 The facility must validate the lab report with the visitor name/date test taken and result on screening form.
 Visitors may be asked for ID as needed.
 The 7-day time frame is from the date the test was taken not the date of the result.

 - Documentation of screening will be maintained in an electronic format and available upon request of the NYSDOH.

 - Resident monitoring must include daily symptom checks, vital signs, and pulse oximetry.

 - A copy of the facility’s formal visitation plan is posted to the public website to provide visitors with clear guidelines for visiting and to announce if and when visitation is paused due to an increase in the number of residents and/or staff with confirmed positive COVID-19 diagnosis.

-- Limited visitation, including, but not limited to, family members, loved ones, representatives from the long-term care ombudsman program (LTCOP), and resident advocacy organizations will be permitted only with a negative test 7 days prior to visit (see above).
+- Limited visitation, including, but not limited to, family members, loved ones, representatives from the long-term care ombudsman program (LTCOP), and resident advocacy organizations will be permitted (see above).